planttheidea/moize/README.md

 #### cacheSnapshot

 The `cache` is mutated internally for performance reasons, so logging out the cache at a specific step in the workflow may not give you the information you need.
-As such, to help with debugging you can request the `cacheSnapshot`, which has the same shape as the `cache` but is a shallow clone for persistence.
+As such, to help with debugging you can request the `cacheSnapshot`, which has the same shape as the `cache` but is a shallow clone of each property for persistence.

 There are also convenience methods provided on the `moize`d function which allow for programmatic manipulation of the cache.